fodoole/qeen-analytics-sdk/README.md

 > `ADD_TO_CART` is a special click label that is used for analytics.
 Be specific with your CSS selectors to target exactly the elements you want to track.
 Using IDs or unique classes is recommended; avoid using tag or child selectors.
 4. Consistent Naming: Maintain consistency in your naming across different pages and features.
 This will make it easier to analyze data and create reports.
+5. Non-Product Detail Pages: The SDK will automatically detect non-product detail pages and not optimize content for them.
+You should still call the fetch method to get the domain configuration.
+6. Checkout Events: Checkout events are not debounced and can only be sent on non-product detail pages.
+Make sure to not directly bind checkout events to user interactions and instead only send them on confirmation or completion of a checkout process.

 By following these guidelines and best practices, you'll be able to effectively integrate the Fodoole Analytics SDK into your single-page application, configure custom click and scroll events precisely, and gather valuable insights about user behavior and content performance.
 ___